 Poppy Hills Golf Course • Pebble Beach, CA • 9/28/12

 I have played the “big three” Pebble resort courses (Pebble Beach, Spyglass Hill and Spanish Bay), so Poppy was next on my list in that beautiful part of the world.
-Though not directly connected to the resort (and therefore not ridiculously overpriced), it’s still a well-regarded course with plenty of history and tradition.
+Though not directly connected to the resort, it’s still a well-regarded course with plenty of history and tradition.
 It’s a Robert Trent Jones, Jr. design and it’s home to the NCGA (Northern California Golf Association).
 NCGA members do get some great rates at this course.
 Unfortunately I am not one, but I still found the rate I paid ($100 with cart) to be fair for the quality of course I encountered.

 I had a 7:00 tee time, which would be first off the tee.
 That was ideal since I had plans to play golf again that day and drive another few hours to Santa Maria, where I stayed the night Friday.
 Like Thursday, I encountered heavy coastal fog on Friday morning.
 It was pitch black and foggy on my drive through the windy and confusing roads of Pebble Beach, but I was able to get to Poppy Hills just fine.
 The fog hampered my morning round a bit at Half Moon Bay, yet at Poppy it didn’t bother me as much.
 I think because there is more “definition” to this course (trees and hills), it added some mystique and serenity.
 That said, it definitely didn’t help with playability.

 I was paired with a twosome (neither of whom had played Poppy before either) and we struggled to find our way around the first few holes with the fog, but it ultimately lifted enough to not be a problem any more.
 It stayed overcast and cool with a lighter fog throughout the round, but I enjoyed it anyway.